 How does the Duolingo Korean app work?

-With 10.7 million Korean learners, it is the 4th most studied course on Duolingo.
+With 10.7 million Korean learners, it is Duolingo’s 4th most-studied course.
 All lessons are free for everyone.
 This is because it relies on volunteers from all over the world to help build programs.

 Duolingo uses an inductive and implicit teaching strategy to teach its users.
 Both methods are comparable to how we learn our first language as children.

 Inductive education is the learning process by doing.
-But the implicit technique allows students to uncover patterns without paying much attention.
+However, the implicit technique allows students to uncover patterns without paying much attention.

 Gamification is the cornerstone of Duolingo.
 Colorful visual design, lovely pictures, progress bars, ticks, and clicks are all part of their development process to make it fun.